january3/vtree2/docs/reference/find_children.md

 A logical vector indicating which nodes follow or precede the nodes

 ## Details

+`find_children` identifies all nodes in a vtree graph that follow the nodes for which the provided mask is TRUE.

 `find_parents` identifies all nodes in a vtree graph that precede the nodes for which the provided mask is TRUE.